doingweb/git-your-best-friend-ever/slides/file-lifecycle-adding.md

 note:

 During `atom new-file.txt`, I created the text file and added one line to it.

+I use the `-m` option on these slides so the *commit message* step isn't hidden.
+In practice, I would normally just do `git commit` and write the message in the text editor.

 `git add` takes the given file in the working directory and adds it to the index, staging it for commit.